 New displays are on show every few weeks at the Mackay Art Space.
 The area includes a restaurant which is a popular meeting place.
 Some people consider the twirly bit on the outside of Artspace very like the end result of opening a can of sardines, and then leaving the tin in the rain.

 Mackay is very well served with one mobile library and four stationary libraries at North Mackay, Walkerston, Sarina and Mirani.
 (I ignore the building in the City Heart).
 The mobile library provides a regular service for people who are unable to travel.
 Librarians at all the libraries are extremely helpful and pleasant people and it has been my pleasure to know them for many years.

 Unfortunately the previous Mackay Regional Council made a very sad decision, to move the Mackay Library, which had been located in the council hub in a garden setting, to the city wastelands, no consultation whatsoever.
 I engaged in a mission to change this decision and have suffered umbrage that now MRC provided five consultations for the new library while denying readers any input whatsoever into the removal plan.
 The new Mackay Regional Council was faced with a fait acompli when it came on board in early 2016.
-As the preceding council left the building it accepted a tender for the new council in the city.
+As the preceding council left the building it accepted a tender for the new library in the city.
 Most of the old council were turfed out.
 Jolly good, they were mostly bastards with a few exceptions.
 As Roy from the IT Crowd was wont to say - "People, what a bunch of bastards."